SB-420

 Plain Language

-Deployers of high-risk automated decision systems first deployed after January 1, 2026, must perform an impact assessment within two years of deployment.
-The deployer's assessment must address how its use aligns with or deviates from the developer's intended uses, describe safeguards against discrimination, and explain monitoring and evaluation plans.
-State agencies may opt out of performing their own impact assessment if four conditions are met: (1) the system is used only as the developer intended, (2) no substantial modifications are made, (3) the developer complies with the procurement and confidential impact assessment requirements, (4) the agency has no reasonable basis to believe the system is likely to cause algorithmic discrimination, and the agency maintains its own governance program under § 22756.3.
+Deployers must perform an impact assessment within two years of deploying a high-risk automated decision system first deployed after January 1, 2026.
+The deployer's impact assessment must address how the deployer's use aligns with or deviates from the developer's intended uses, what safeguards the deployer has implemented against discrimination risks, and how the system is and will be monitored.
+State agencies that are deployers may opt out of performing their own impact assessment if they use the system only for its intended purpose, the developer complies with applicable procurement and impact assessment requirements, the state agency has no reasonable basis to believe algorithmic discrimination is likely, and the state agency maintains a governance program under § 22756.3.

 Statutory Text